marcogrcr/contentful-graphql-types/README.md

   entry.scalarArray = ["foo", "bar"];

+  // references are converted recursively
+  // however all required fields are marked optional
-  // references are converted recursively entry.reference.scalar = true;
+  // since there's no way to indicate which fields are included in the GraphQL query entry.reference.scalar = true;
+  entry.reference.scalar = undefined;
   entry.reference.optional = 1;
+  entry.reference.optional = undefined;

   // reference arrays are automatically renamed and typed as collections entry.referencesCollection.items![0].scalar = true;